21 Best Stay-At-Home Mom Jobs to Earn in Your Spare Time

 Some of the most popular places to sell your photos include Shutterstock, iStock Photo, and Etsy.

 Do you have a good eye for detail and a knack for spotting spelling and punctuation errors?
-Then becoming a freelance proofreader might be the perfect work-from-home opportunity.
+Becoming a freelance proofreader might be the perfect work-from-home opportunity.

 Proofreaders check over documents and transcripts to ensure there are no mistakes.
 Many proofreaders are self-employed and have the freedom to choose when and how much to work.
-You can work anywhere from a few hours per week to 40 hours and work as a general proofreader or in a specific industry.
+You can work anywhere from a few hours per week to full time by working as a general proofreader or in a specific industry.

 Veteran proofreader and entrepreneur Caitlin Pyle offers a free workshop for those considering proofreading as a career.
 Her workshop covers five signs proofreading could be a good fit for you and how to start booking clients.